holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 #### Beef Cows - Summer Grazing

 Click on the management period named **Summer Grazing**.
-Ensure that the start date is set to April 1st, 2021 and the end date is set to October 31st, 2021.
+Ensure that the start date is set to May 1st, 2021 and the end date is set to October 31st, 2021.

 * **General Tab:**